You can use this integration to generate JSON profiles or HTML reports and as a step in the Airflow DAG.

 2. Generate visual performance reports on defined conditions

-You might not always need to generate visual reports every time.
+You might not need to generate visual reports every time.

-For example, you can run checks on the model performance and only generate the reports if a certain condition is satisfied.
+For example, you can perform model performance checks and only generate the visual reports if a certain condition is satisfied.
 For example, if you detect drift or performance drop.
 Otherwise, you can simply log the results.

 Here is a DAG example: